markterweele/windows-itpro-docs/windows/whats-new/enable-extended-security-updates.md

 ## Get the product keys for activating Extended Security Update (ESU) licenses

-If you bought ESU licenses, you can activate them with Multiple Activation Keys (MAK) that you get from the admin center.
+If you bought ESU licenses, you can activate them with Multiple Activation Keys (MAK) that you get from the Microsoft 365 admin center.
 To find the ESU license MAK, use the following steps:

 1. In the [admin center](https://admin.microsoft.com), go to the **Billing** > **Your Products** page, then select the <a href="https://go.microsoft.com/fwlink/p/?linkid=2244144" target="_blank">Volume licensing</a> tab.
 2. In the **Contracts** section, select **View contracts**.